matthewmueller/json-to-dom/Readme.md

 # json-to-dom

   Fill in DOM nodes with JSON.
-Supports arrays.
+Supports arrays and attributes.

 ## Example